- MBA, George Mason University (1999).

 “It doesn't really make sense to just set a new cap [on pollution from power plants] without taking away some of the regulatory burdens so that industry can pick whatever technology that they need in order to reach those reduction targets in the time we give them,” Wheeler said, E&E News reported.

-Andrew Wheeler was approved to take over as permanent head of the Environmental Protection Agency pending a full Senate vote.
-The Senate Environment and Public Works Acommittee approved his nomination 11-10.
+On February 5, Andrew Wheeler was initially approved to take over as permanent head of the Environmental Protection Agency pending the full Senate vote.
+The Senate Environment and Public Works committee approved his initial nomination 11-10.

 January 31, 2019